nicolocarpignoli/design-patterns-summary/README.md

   - Need of a standard interface for different objects that handle in the same way - but with different details - the execution action.

 ### Strategy
-Similar Visitor pattern, it provides a class behaviour that changes accordingly to the specific object.
+Similar to Visitor pattern, it provides a class behaviour that changes accordingly to the specific object.

 * Use cases:
   - Specify the behaviour of an object at run-time